 How to Tell Where Pipes Are Frozen

 Take a good look at pipes in the basement and plumbing in crawlspaces.
-Be sure to check the water main coming into the house, and don’t forget outside faucets.
+Check the water main coming into the house, and don’t forget outside faucets.

 These three techniques are effective for thawing out most frozen drain pipes: